westleyMS/sp-dev-docs/docs/general-development/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

 The **IContentProcessingEnrichmentService** implementation writes the raw binary data to a temporary location on disk, with **Filename** as the name of the file.
 Then, a new name is added to the list of authors and returned to the content processing component.

+        > [!NOTE]
+    > If the datasource is an BCS external datasource, the rawdata stream will be null as this data is not available.
+The body property will have a string representation of the stream.

 ### To create the class file for the content enrichment service